District heating: Iceland

+The Reykjavík Capital Area district heating system serves around 230,000 residents had a maximum thermal power output of 830 MW.
+In 2018, the average annual heating demand in the Reykjavik area was 473MW.
+It is the largest district heating system in Iceland and is operated by Veitur.
+Heat is supplied from the Hellisheiði (200MWth) and Nesjavellir (300MWth) CHP plants, as well as a few lower temperature fields inside Reykjavik.
+Heating demand has increased steadily as the population has grown, necessitating enlargement of thermal water production in the Hellisheiði CHP plant.

+Iceland's second largest district heating system is on the Reykjanes peninsula, with the Svartsengi CHP plant providing heating to 21,000 homes including Keflavik and Grindavik, with a thermal power output of 150 MW.

 Ireland

 The Dublin Waste-to-Energy Facility will provide district heating for up to 50,000 homes in Poolbeg and surrounding areas.
 Some existing residential developments in the North Docklands have been constructed for conversion to district heating – currently using on-site gas boilers – and pipes are in place in the Liffey Service Tunnel to connect these to the incinerator or other waste heat sources in the area.

-Tralee in Co Kerry has a 1 MW district heating system providing heat to an apartment complex, sheltered housing for the elderly, a library and over 100 individual houses.
+Tralee, County Kerry has a 1 MW district heating system providing heat to an apartment complex, sheltered housing for the elderly, a library and over 100 individual houses.
 The system is fuelled by locally produced wood chip.

-In Glenstal Abbey in Co Limerick there exists a pond-based 150 kW heating system for a school.
+In Glenstal Abbey, County Limerick there exists a pond-based 150 kW heating system for a school.